 No states currently allow CPA licensure with only a bachelor’s degree.
 However, there are a variety of other career pathways in accounting for those who hold an associate’s or bachelor’s degree.
 See our careers page for more information on possible accounting career paths with an undergraduate degree.

-Finding Accounting and Finance Degree Programs
+Finding Accounting Degree Programs

 Can you send me a list of schools specific to the type of program I am looking for?